 For students traveling to athletic activities, rehearsals, or to their work experience placement, Prairie Spirit School Division Transportation Policy must be adhered to.
 No compensation is provided for travel.
-The school will provide necessary forms to be filled out if driving for curricular activities.
+The school will provide necessary forms to be filled out if driving for curricular and/or extracurricular activities.